Mapsui/Mapsui/README.md

 ## News
 - 2018 April 21: Moved the repository from pauldendulk/Mapsui to Mapsui/Mapsui.

-## Getting Started
+## Quickstart
-[Here](http://mapsui.github.io/Mapsui/documentation/Getting-Started-with-Mapsui.html) is a getting started for WPF and Android.
+Quickly get a sample running in [WPF](http://mapsui.github.io/Mapsui/documentation/getting-started-wpf.html) or Android (http://mapsui.github.io/Mapsui/documentation/getting-started-android.html).

 ## Documentation
 There documentation can be found [here](http://mapsui.github.io/Mapsui).
 Let us know what kind of information you are missing.